danielgp/eFactura/README.md

 PHP developers that serves various business to accomodate custom applications involving selling activity in Romania.

+## Usage

+* add to your `composer.json` file, branch `require` following line: `"danielgp/efactura": "<target_version_specification_here>"` and save
+* execute a composer update to fetch the library components
+* add `use \danielgp\eFactura\TraitBackEndRomania;` to your custom class
+* customize $this->arraySolutionCustomSettings as per your needs (see definition from [TraitBackEndRomania.php](/source/TraitBackEndRomania.php) file)
+* consult [ClassElectronicInvoiceUserInterface.php](/source/ClassElectronicInvoiceUserInterface.php) file and method named `setActionToDo` refers to main features: checkAllMessages, checkSingleMessage and uploadElectronicInvoicesFromFolderToRomanianAuthority which you may take to your custom class

 ## Terms dictionary

 * ABIE - Aggregate Business Information Entity